NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 ### Step 4: Warm Up the Model (Terminal 2)

-Before we run the real performance test, we need to perform a "warm-up."
+Before we run the real benchmark, we need to perform a "warm-up."
 This is a practice run that populates vLLM's internal caches, especially the [prefix cache](https://docs.vllm.ai/en/latest/features/automatic_prefix_caching.html), allowing it to achieve its true peak performance during the actual test.

-In your Testing Terminal, run this command.
+In your Benchmark Terminal, run this command.
 The results from this run should be ignored.

 ```bash
 vllm bench serve \